 Although the Graph Workflow is a conceptual framework for how one should approach data graphing, it retains a strictly pragmatic implementation.
 It brings structure by reconciling theory and practical tools and can be applied in a systematic manner across a wide range of data graphing questions.
 Adhering to the Graph Workflow ensures consistency in constructing high quality data graphs that bring accurate, fast and confident visual decoding.

-The Graph Workflow model is inspired primarily by the work of Jacques Bertin on Semiologie Graphique (English translation Semiology of Graphics), which has served as the backbone for all subsequent data graph design work.
+The Graph Workflow model is inspired primarily by the work of Jacques Bertin on Semiologie Graphique (English translation Semiology of Graphics), which has served as the inspiration for much of data graph design work.

-In terms of working with graphics in Stata, anything written by Nick Cox is definitely worth reading, which I have.
+In terms of working with graphs in Stata, anything written by Nick Cox is definitely worth reading, which I have and learned a lot.